FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science/Syllabus Research Data and Open Science.md

 # Research Data and Open Science
 An online lesson on Open Science and Research Data Management.
 ## Description
-- The main purpose of this lesson is to provide participants with **skills, tools and standards needed to integrate Open Science into their research workflows**.
+- <p align="justify">The main purpose of this lesson is to provide participants with **skills, tools and standards needed to integrate Open Science into their research workflows**.
 - The lesson is structured into two parts
 	1) Introduction to Open Science: principles and definitions.
-	2) Get started with Research Data Management: why should we care about our data, and how.
+	2) Get started with Research Data Management: why should we care about our data, and how.</p>
 ## Target audience
-This lesson targets early career researchers in the Social Sciences and Humanities and researchers with little to no prior knowledge on the topics of Open Science and Research Data Management.
+<p align="justify">This lesson targets early career researchers in the Social Sciences and Humanities and researchers with little to no prior knowledge on the topics of Open Science and Research Data Management.
-This lesson may also be of interest to those wishing to become familiar with these concepts in relation to the requirements of Horizon Europe projects regarding Open Science and Research Data Management.
+This lesson may also be of interest to those wishing to become familiar with these concepts in relation to the requirements of Horizon Europe projects regarding Open Science and Research Data Management.</p>
 ## When?
 This lesson was held on 6 November 2023, the materials are made available for self-paced learning.
 ## Where?